 Your Audiologist will explain your hearing test results and will advise you if two hearing aids would be beneficial to you.
 Of course, it is your decision if you would like one or two hearing aids.
 If you decide to have two hearing aids, both will be provided free of charge.

 What happens after I receive my hearing aid?

-Once you receive your hearing aid, we will offer you a follow-up appointment 10 weeks later so that you can update us with your progress of using the hearing aid.
+Once you receive your hearing aids, we will offer you a follow-up appointment 10 weeks later to see how you are getting on.
 This may be by telephone or by visiting the department.

-If you require any further help with your hearing aid, our team are always on hand, either by attending our drop-in repair clinic or by telephoning us.
+If you require any further help with your hearing aids, our team are always on hand, either by attending our drop-in repair clinic or by telephoning us.

 Existing hearing aid users

 The Clinical Commissioning Groups in Norfolk issued new criteria in 2016 which define who is eligible to continue receiving hearing aid care at the Norfolk & Norwich University Hospital.

 If you previously had hearing aids fitted at the Norfolk & Norwich University Hospital and feel that they need adjustment or you require another hearing test, please contact the Audiology Department on 01603 287284 to find out whether you meet the new criteria and are eligible to have another appointment with us at the hospital.

 If you need a new hearing aid and do not meet the new criteria, you will still be able to have NHS hearing aids, but you will need to see your GP to obtain a referral to an alternative NHS hearing aid provider in Norfolk who will take over your care.
 They will then be responsible to maintain your hearing aids and you will need to return to them for your ongoing care and maintenance in the future.